 I'm an artist and designer living and working in San Francisco.

 I’m an instructor in the Technical Arts Department at Lick-Wilmerding High School where I developed the LWHS Electronics and Circuits program which includes courses: Analog and Digital Circuits, Device Invention and Design and Technology.
-I helped the Department integrate various digital fabrication processes and tools including 3D digital rendering; CNC machining; and 3D printing.
-For 7 years I was one of the leaders of the LWHS-Drew Senegal Service-Learning Trip, which gives students an opportunity to apply building skills and participate in a cultural exchange while in a rural village.
+I helped the Department integrate various digital fabrication processes and tools including 3D CAD rendering; CNC machining; and 3D printing.
+For 7 years I was one of the leaders of the LWHS Senegal Service-Learning Trip, which gives students an opportunity to apply building skills and participate in a cultural exchange while in a rural village.